-Please refer to the front of the handbook for the building directory.
+Please refer to the front of the handbook for building phone number.
 To contact a teacher directly, call the building, follow the message prompts and be prepared to leave a message.
-Every teacher has voice-mail service.
+Every teacher has voicemail service.

 SCHOOL DAY SCHOOL'S DAILY SCHEDULE